CSCI-KNOX/CSCI-3753-PA0/README.md

 You will need the following materials:

-1. Pi 3
+1. Raspberry Pi 3
 2. A 8 GB (or 16 GB) micro SD card
 3. A micro SD to SD adapter (or micro SD to USB adapter)
 4. A computer that has a SD card reader or a USB to SD card reader adapter

 ## Step 1: Download image from Raspberry Pi Website

 We will be using a command line only version of Linux called Raspian Lite.
-Download the zip file from [Raspian Lite](https://www.raspberrypi.org/downloads/raspbian/).
+Download the file from [Raspian Lite](https://www.raspberrypi.org/downloads/raspbian/).
+This is 367 MB for the 2018-06-27 release.

-Extract the image file (\*.img) from the zipped file.
+Extract the image file (\*.img) if you downloaded the zipped file.
 We are now ready to install the operating system on the SD card.

 Raspbian is the Raspberry Pi Foundation’s official supported operating system.
 You can download the image below and follow their [installation guide]( https://www.raspberrypi.org/documentation/installation/installing-images/README.md) or you can follow our step by step instructions listed below.